rust-lang/rust-wiki-backup/Unsafety-draft.md

 ### Things that are currently considered unsafe

+This is a non-exhaustive list of behaviour `unsafe` blocks *must prevent*.
+These issues cannot be caused by safe code, assuming all `unsafe` code is correct.

 * Data races
 * Deadlocks (in extra::arc)
 * Dereferencing a null/dangling raw pointer